fmyersCustomPlugins/Custom-Certificate-Grades-Element-Plugin/quarterlytotals/README.md

 - Every cell has an explicit width percentage, so the table stays a uniform size and every row lines up regardless of how long each course name is.
-- Colours are set once, site-wide, via **Site administration > Plugins > Activity modules > Certificate** (search "quarterlytotals" in the admin settings search box if you can't find it):
+- Colors are set once, site-wide, via **Site administration > Plugins > Activity modules > Certificate** (search "quarterlytotals" in the admin settings search box if you can't find it):
-  - Heading text colour (the Q1/Q2/Q3/Q4/Final labels)
+  - Heading text color (the Q1/Q2/Q3/Q4/Final labels)
-  - Heading background colour
+  - Heading background color
-  - Grade/course-name text colour
+  - Grade/course-name text color
-  - Border colour
+  - Border color
   - Course name column width (%)

 ## Installation - via the "Install plugins" upload page